cscottmills/polyculturekombucha/_includes/flavors.md

 <h2 class="post--title">How we brew</h2>

 We start each batch with four solid ingredients: spring water, a blend of organic green tea leaves from Arbor Teas, organic cane sugar from Florida Crystals, and one of our cherished SCOBYs.
 After a full fourteen days of fermentation in a glass vessel, we infuse each batch with organic or wild-harvested herbs, fruits, and such.
-Fourteen more days fermenting in the bottle, and we have a crisp, delightfully fizzy kombucha, alive and ready to share!
+After a few more weeks fermenting in the bottle, we have a crisp, delightfully fizzy kombucha, alive and ready to share!

 <h2 class="post--title">About our tea</h2>